How often do you ask for customer feedback?

 Email is one of the fastest and most convenient methods to get feedback

-Here’s a positive customer feedback sample from Norton.
-The company asks customers to rate how likely they are likely to recommend the product.
+Here’s a positive customer feedback sample made via Sender platform.
+By using “review” block, you can easily survey the audience.
+The company asks customers to rate how great the latest webinar was.

 This approach lets businesses learn what customers think about their products and services.
 After all, we only give word-of-mouth recommendations to quality business because we want our loved ones to have a great time.
 You may get a variety of reasons behind the rating, but you may also uncover common issues that customers find problematic.